Trends

 Does the proportion of people with disability who have not experienced discrimination vary by severity of disability?

 The data in the graph and the table below show the proportion of people with disability aged 15 and over who have not experienced discrimination due to disability in the last 12 months, grouped by disability severity.
-In 2018, the proportion of people with disability who had not experienced discrimination due to disability was 82% for people with severe or profound disability and 93% for people with other disability status.
+In 2022, 81% of people with severe or profound disability had not experienced discrimination due to disability, compared with 94% for people with other disability status.

 More detailed data by age group are shown in the table.